 CRUX stands for Chrome User Experience Report.
 It’s data pulled from the browsers of millions of Google Chrome users.

-Google is using Google Chrome User Experience (CRUX) data in its Core Web Vitals scoring and in Google Search Console.
+Google is using Google Chrome User Experience (CRUX) data in its Core Web Vitals scoring and in Google Search engines Console.
 This is the data that they are using in their algorithm as it relates to site speed.
 It’s probably also the way they’re rolling user engagement metrics into their algorithm.

 Core Web Vitals has a 28-30 day cycle time